parseablehq/parseable/README.md

 #### Key Differentiators

 - Written in Rust.
 Low CPU & memory footprint, with low latency, high throughput.
-- Single binary / container based deployment (including UI).
-Deploy in minutes.
 - Open data format (Parquet).
 Complete ownership of data.
 Wide range of possibilities for data analysis.
+- Single binary / container based deployment (including UI).
+Deploy in minutes if not seconds.
 - Indexing free design.
 Lower CPU and storage overhead.
 Similar levels of performance as indexing based systems.

 #### How it works?